hashicorp/consul-k8s/CONTRIBUTING.md

           .
     }
     ```
-    Here we are using the `assert_empty` helper command that works with both Helm 2 and 3.
+    Here we are using the `assert_empty` helper command.

 ### Writing Acceptance Tests